How to Backup Data or Files on Windows 10 (5 Ways)

 Method 5: Backup files with Windows 10 free backup software

 In addition to the Windows 10 built-in backup tool, you also can choose a free professional backup software to backup your data or system.
-AOMEI Backupper Standard, an excellent and free backup software, can be used in Windows 10, Win 11/8.1/8/7/XP/Vista PCs.
+AOMEI Backupper Standard, an excellent and free backup software, solves the problem of how to backup files on Windows 10.

 ◑ No matter file backup, folder backup, disk backup, partition backup, or system backup, this freeware can meet your needs which provides you an easy-to-operation interface and can finish backups in three steps.

-◑ External hard drives or internal hard drives, NAS, USB/DVD/CD can store backup image.
+◑ External hard drives or internal hard drives, NAS, USB/DVD/CD can store the backup images.
 If you create an AOMEI account, you can also backup files to AOMEI Cloud.

-◑ In addition to scheduled backup, you can also use this freeware to do incremental and differential backup for some new increased and modified data.
+◑ In addition to scheduled backup, you can also use this freeware to do incremental and differential backups for some new increased, and modified data.

-◑ Besides, there are some another backup options, you can click to add a comment for your backup, compress the data backup image, split an image into multiple file images, encrypt for backups and enable email notification after finishing backup.
+◑ Besides, there are some other backup options, you can click to add a comment for your backup, compress the data backup image, split an image into multiple file images, encrypt for backups, and enable email notification after finishing the backup.

 1. Free download this software and install it.